 We promote community within the School and outside it.
 We support the Hoa Mẫu Đơn and Christina Noble orphanages with teachers, resources, gifts and visits.

-We chose Montessori because our children love their school.
+We chose The Montessori International School of Vietnam (MIS) because our children love their school.
 Whenever they stay on the long or short holiday, they’re always eager to come back school.
 Our children have gained much knowledge with happiness and safety.
-Our children have been going to Montessori since 2013 and we still choose Montessori for them now.
-Besides our choosing, I hear from other parents who said that their children have significant development after 1-2 weeks after going to the Montessori School.
+Our children have been going to MIS since 2013 and we still choose MIS for them now.
+Besides our choosing, I hear from other parents who said that their children have significant development after 1-2 weeks after going to the MIS.
 They properly follow the Montessori method.
 It’s great.
-In our opinion, the Montessori International School is one of the best schools for young children in Ho Chi Minh City.
+In our opinion, the Montessori International School of Vietnam is one of the best schools for young children in Ho Chi Minh City.

 Justin and Nelda (Netherlands/Philippines)